ihmccreery/ihmccreery.github.io/about/index.md

 Here
 ---

-Robots with Hearts is a blog about technology & society.
+Robots with Hearts is a blog about society.
 It's a space for art and non-art: poetry, fiction, essays, and visual art.
-Some of the work here focuses only on technology or society, but a lot of it interrogates how they relate.
 Most of it is my own, but I also commission and accept work from others.

 Who I am and what I do
 ---

 My name is Isaac Hollander McCreery.
 Most people call me Ike.

-I am a scholar, activist, software developer, and recent graduate of Oberlin College in Oberlin, OH.
+I am a scholar, activist, software engineer, and recent graduate of Oberlin College in Oberlin, OH.
 My research interests lie primarily at the convergence of the social and formal sciences.
 Most recently, I have worked as a Data Science Fellow at the University of Chicago.
 You can find my resume [here]({{ site.baseurl }}/isaac_hollander_mccreery_resume.pdf).

 Outside of work, I like being outside and using my body.
 I love meeting people, and I enjoy philosophical discussion but for the most part don't like small talk [1].
-I wish I read more, and often trust friends who are more booksworms than I am to fill me in on what they're learning.
+I wish I read more, and often trust friends who are more bookworms than I am to fill me in on what they're learning.

 ### Research Interests